programminghistorian/ph-submissions/lessons/creating-mobile-augmented-reality-experiences-in-unity.md

 ## Convert your Image Target to a Dataset

-For this section of the lesson, you will need a .jpg or .png image of the cover of the book.
+For this section of the lesson, you will need a .jpg or .png image of the cover of a book.
 You can either take a picture of a book cover around your house or office or you can do an image search for the book cover online.
 In either case, make sure that you have access to a physical copy of the book.

 When selecting a book cover to augment, make sure that it has stark color contrasts and a variety of complex shapes.
 Using a visually complex image makes it easier for your device's camera to track the Image Target for your application.